 We will delete data if requested by the relevant individual, unless we need to keep it for legal reasons.
 Individuals should contact the club secretary in writing if they wish their data to be removed.

-Communications – we may communicate relevant news or details of upcoming events to individuals using direct email or via secure third-party platforms such as Mailchimp when it is within our legitimate interests to do so or when individuals have expressly agreed we may.
+Communications – we may communicate relevant news or details of upcoming events to individuals using direct email or via secure third-party platforms when it is within our legitimate interests to do so or when individuals have expressly agreed we may.
 Recipients of such communications may unsubscribe at any time.

 Photography and video taken at club nights and events, may be used on our website, social media platforms, newspapers and appropriate magazines as well as other promotional / internal documents.
 Individuals have the right not to have their photograph taken or to appear in any video and they should make their wishes known to the organiser before the commencement of, and taking part in, any event.

 We will endeavour to keep personal data up-to-date and accurate.

 We will keep clear records of the purposes of collecting and holding specific data, to ensure it is only used for these purposes.